Digital Mental Health Research Team

 Dr. Gillian Strudwick RN, PhD, FAMIA, FCAN

-Dr. Gillian Strudwick is a Registered Nurse, holding the positions of Senior Scientist and Chief Clinical Informatics Officer at the Centre for Addiction and Mental Health.
+Dr. Gillian Strudwick is a Registered Nurse, holding the positions of Scientific Director of the Digital Innovation Hub, Senior Scientist and Chief Clinical Informatics Officer at the Centre for Addiction and Mental Health.
 She is also an Associate Professor at the Institute of Health Policy, Management and Evaluation at the University of Toronto, and holds academic appointments at both Western University (Nursing) and the University of Victoria (Health Information Science).
 She serves as a board member for AMS Healthcare, and the Village Family Health Team in Toronto, Ontario.

 In 2020, Dr. Strudwick became the first women in Canada to become a Fellow of the American Medical Informatics Association and was recognized by Digital Health Canada as a top women leader in Digital Health.